eugenepalovcak/restore/README.md

 # UCSF restore

-A program for denoising cryo-EM images
+Restore is a program for denoising images from cryogenic electron microscopy.

+Usage:
+restore.py --train --micrographs micrographs.star